mntsx/thoad/README.md

 operator.index[type(grad_fn)] = custom_extended_backward_fn
 ```

-To properly develop an extended backward function—which is actually implemented as a class—you must inherit from one of the two base classes that Thoad provides:
+To properly develop an extended backward function - which is actually implemented as a class - you must inherit from one of the two base classes that Thoad provides:

 1. **`DirectFunction`**: designed for applying transformations directly to the external differential
 2. **`ContractiveFunction`**: designed for constructing an internal-differential notation and an Einstein summation notation, with which to compose the external differential.